JoannaTabbi/JoannaTabbi_7_12062022/README.md

 ## GROUPOMANIA SOCIAL NETWORK

 Groupomania is a modern internal social network which will allow employees to get to know each other and exchange in a more informal context.
 This project is created as part of the Web Development vocational training by OpenClassrooms.
-It aimes to authenticate the user and maintain his session, implement securised database and develop a website interface with a front-end framework.
+It particularly aimes to authenticate the user and maintain his session, implement securised database and develop a website interface with a front-end framework, in our case : Vue.js.

 ## REQUIREMENTS